Treating depression in adults with TMS - the evidence

 The treatment of depression requires between 15 and 30 sessions administered over several weeks.

-What are the Recommendations for TMS?
+What are the recommendations for TMS?

 The FDA approved TMS for the treatment of depression in the USA in 2008 following extensive research with multiple randomised controlled studies.
 NICE approved TMS for depression in the UK in 2015 and noted a “consistently positive outcomes in many studies and a good safety profile… commentary from patients was positive and they described significant benefits to their quality of life including the advantages for some patients of being able to stop oral antidepressant medications”.